Generalised Krylov complexity: Conclusion

 \section{Conclusion}

 In this paper, we studied a set of generalised Krylov complexity for operator growth.
-We demonstrate their universal features both at initial times and at long times using half-analytical technique as well as numerical results.
-In particular, by using the logarithmic relation to the Krylov entropy, we establish an inequality (\ref{master}) between the variance of the K-complexity and that of these generalised notions which holds in the long time limit.
+We demonstrate their universal features at both initial times and long times using half-analytical technique as well as numerical results.
+In particular, by using the logarithmic relation to the Krylov entropy, we establish an inequality (\ref{master}) between the variance of the K-complexity and the generalised notions which holds in the long time limit.
 Extending the result to finite (but long) times, we show that for fast scramblers, the K-complexity constrains the growth of generalised complexity more stringently than the dispersion bound.
-However, for slow scramblers, this is no longer the case.
-On the contrary, the growth rate of K-complexity is tighter bounded by the generalised complexity.
+However, for slow scramblers, the growth rate of K-complexity is tighter bounded by the generalised complexity in the other way around.
 Our results enlarge the zoo of Krylov quantities and may shed new light on the future research in this field.